x0apr/iHospitali/README.md

 # iHospitali
-a hospital information management system that will be puting more emphasis on drug tracking to reduce drug theft in goverment health facilities
+a hospital information management system MVP built as a internship project

 For testing, find it at [ihospitali.herokuapp.com](https://ihospitali.herokuapp.com)